Finding the Best Banks in Arizona

 But if you’re tired of non-network ATM fees, you may be interested in the BMO Harris Premier account.
+With this account, balances under $5,000 will earn a 0.01% APY, and balances over that will also earn 0.01%.
 Every month, you get up to $25 back in ATM fees charged by other banks.
-Furthermore, BMO Harris waives the following fees for Premier account holders.
+Furthermore, BMO Harris waives the following fees for Premier account holders:

 - Cashier’s checks

 - Money orders

 - Paper statements

 - Check images

 You can waive the $30 monthly service fee by maintaining a daily minimum balance of $25,000.
 The bank will also terminate the fee if you have a BMO Harris Financial Advisor account or a combined $50,000 minimum balance with relationship waiver.

 In addition to mobile banking, customers also have access to BMO Harris Total Look®.
 This interactive tool allows you to view all your banking accounts through a single interface regardless of where they are held.